-Government and corporate bonds and derivative contracts are considered level 2 financial instruments.
+Government and corporate bonds, derivative contracts, guaranteed investment certificates, and structured notes are considered level 2 financial instruments.

 The net unrealized gain on outstanding derivative contracts at March 31, 2025, of \$0.25 million (2024 - \$0.43 million) has been reflected in the statement of remeasurement gains and losses and in the statement of financial position as an offset to loans to members.